Napa resident Maxine Maas has two drawers full of 29 aprons — one for each year she has volunteered for Auction Napa Valley.

 She has been a volunteer for the annual Napa Valley Vintners-sponsored wine auction for many years, starting the year after she moved to Napa in 1986, although along the way, Maas has missed three years.
 This year, she’ll receive her 30th apron.

 Maas is one of some 500 people who volunteer for Auction Napa Valley, but she also volunteers each Tuesday at the St. Helena office of the Napa Valley Vintners.
 On a recent Tuesday in December, she was in the office, rolling posters and doing name tags, after she had brought Christmas ornaments for each person on the NVV staff.

-When asked what Maas means to the trade organization, Linda Reiff, NVV executive director, said, “She is the most important part of the NVV family.
+What does Maas means to the trade organization?
+Linda Reiff, NVV executive director, said, “She is the most important part of the NVV family.
 She’s been here longer than me.
 She comes every Tuesday to help us and she’s at every major endeavor.
 We couldn’t do what we do without her.
 She’s incredible.”

-When asked, “Why do you volunteer?”
-Maas had a simple answer: “It’s fun.
+Maas said she volunteers for one simple reason: “It’s fun.
 Yeah, it really is.
 I miss work, actually, which is part of it.”

-Auction Napa Valley is held annually the first weekend of June and brings people from all over the world to Meadowood Napa Valley.
-Proceeds are used to fund children’s education and health nonprofits in the Napa Valley.
+Auction Napa Valley (ANV) is held annually the first weekend of June and brings people from all over the world to Meadowood Napa Valley.
+Proceeds pay for children’s education and health nonprofits in the Napa Valley.
 It started in 1984.

 More recently, she has been at Suite 16, which is the Napa Valley Vintners’ office during the auction.
-What does she do there?
 “I sort of hang out, I man the telephones and make sure people are authorized to go in,” Maas said.
 She is one of several “door guards,” who also hands out Cokes or water or whatever to the emergency personnel manning their ambulances … which, “hopefully nobody will need.”

 29 aprons, 29 tablecloths